Quickstart: Set and retrieve a key from Azure Key Vault using Azure CLI

 az group delete --name "myResourceGroup"

-In this quickstart you created a Key Vault and stored a secret in it.
+In this quickstart you created a Key Vault and stored a key in it.
 To learn more about Key Vault and how to integrate it with your applications, continue on to the articles below.

 Submit and view feedback for